 Under the GDPR (General Data Protection Regulation), individuals are afforded several rights related to the way organisations use their personal data.
 Among those rights is the ability to submit a DSAR (data subject access request), which requires organisations to send them the following information:

 - Confirmation that their personal information is being processed

 - Copies of the personal data they store

-- The purpose for processing the data.
+- The organisation’s lawful basis for processing

-- The estimated period for which the personal data will be stored (or, if this hasn’t yet been decided, the criteria used to determine that period).
+- The estimated period for which the personal data will be stored (or, if this hasn’t yet been decided, the criteria used to determine that period)

-- Any relevant information about how the personal data was obtained.
+- Any relevant information about how the personal data was obtained

 - Information about automated decision-making, including profiling, and the reasoning for and potential consequences of the automation.

 When responding to the DSAR, organisations must also remind the data subject that they have the right to object to the processing, request the rectification of the data or lodge a complaint with a supervisory authority.